 Educating my family and friends through kidney cancer diagnosis stories

-One of the more touching aspects of getting cancer was realizing that my family and friends were just as concerned as I was.
+One of the more touching aspects of getting kidney cancer was realizing that my family and friends were just as concerned as I was.
 I had surgery about two weeks after my diagnosis and was home for a few weeks to recover.
-While I was recovering, I started having conversations with my friends that made me realize how little I really knew about what was going on.
+While recovering, I started having difficult conversations with my friends that made me realize how little I knew about what was going on.
 One of those conversations sticks in my head to this day.

 My friend: “So what is next?”

 My friend: “You mean radiation and losing your hair and everything?”

 Me: “I am not sure.”

 My friend: “How can you not be sure about your treatment?”